-What to enter.
-For the costume contest, submit an Air and Space-related costume that fits one of the five categories:
+Costume Contest: Submit an Air and Space-related costume that fits one of these categories:

 - Pets (any age)

 Pumpkin Decorating or Carving Contest: Submit a carved or decorated pumpkin related to the museum's collection.
 You can use a stencil or your own design.